 If the student or the student's parent, guardian, or custodian intends to appeal the expulsion or suspension to the Board of Directors of the school or its designee, the student or the student's parent, guardian, or custodian shall notify the Board of Directors of the school in the manner and by the date specified in the notice.
 The student or the student's parent, guardian, or custodian may be represented in all appeal proceedings and shall be granted a hearing before the Board of Directors of the school or its designee in to be heard against the suspension or expulsion.
 At the request of the student or of the student's parent, guardian, custodian, or attorney, the Board of Directors of the school or its designee may hold the hearing in executive session but shall act upon the suspension or expulsion only at a public meeting.
-The Board of Directors of the school, by a majority vote of its full membership or by the action of its designee, may affirm the order of suspension or expulsion, reinstate the student, or otherwise reverse, vacate, or modify the order of suspension or expulsion.
+The Board of Directors of the school or its designee, may affirm the order of suspension or expulsion, reinstate the student, or otherwise reverse, vacate, or modify the order of suspension or expulsion.
 The Board of Directors of the school or its designee shall make a verbatim record of hearings held under this division.
-The decisions of the Board of Directors of the school or its designee may be appealed under Chapter 2506 of the Ohio Revised Code.
+The decisions of the Board of Directors of the school or its designee shall make a